 - Reading/Writing/Math Skills (ABE)

 Your new ctcLink student ID will be emailed to you.
-It could take up to a couple days.
+It could take a couple of days.

 If you have already applied, check the Student Central Processing Dashboard for current processing times.